eztaah/classic-breakout/README.md

 ## Compilation instructions

+1. Open a PowerShell/cmd terminal and navigate to the project's directory.

-1. Navigate to the build directory :
+2. Navigate to the build directory :
 ```
 cd build
 ```

-2. Compile the project : (assuming that you use the minGW compiler)
+3. Compile the project : (assuming that you use the minGW compiler)
 ```
 mingw32-make
 ```

-3. Run the game :
+4. Run the game :
 ```
 .\debug.exe
 ```